ABorrel/chemmaps-InterPred-Bodymap/README.md

 - 508 add logo NTP on the map
 - ~~07-11: error in load DSSTOXMAP~~
 - change contact information
+- check case of chemical on drugmap and other map

 #### Improvement